Pulgasari/poo/readme.md

 ### Boundary Control (The Three-Tier Scope Model)

+When defining objects, outer scopes are closed off by default.
+You must explicitly bridge dependencies across object boundaries using one of three keywords:

 Keyword | Dependency Type | Prefix in Code | Write Behavior
 --------|-----------------|----------------|---------------
 `use`   | Static Snapshot | `variable`     | Mutates only the local copy inside the object.